Stamicarbon

-Stamicarbon is the licensing and IP center of Maire Tecnimont SpA which licenses technology for manufacturing urea as well as provide follow-up services designed to ensure the best possible operation of the urea plant throughout its working life.
+Stamicarbon is the licensing and IP center of Maire Tecnimont SpA which licenses technology for manufacturing urea as well as provides follow-up services designed to ensure the best possible operation of the urea plant throughout its working life.
 Stamicarbon is based in Sittard-Geleen.

 History

 Introduction

 From its inception in 1947 until 2009 Stamicarbon was a subsidiary of DSM (formerly Dutch State Mines).
 In 2009 it was sold to Maire Tecnimont.
 DSM created Stamicarbon for the purpose of managing its patent portfolio and licensing its technology.
 In 1947 DSM was primarily a coal mining company and initially Stamicarbon was responsible for selling coal preparation plant technology.
 The company's name reflects its origin: 'Stami' (from 'State Mines') and 'carbon'(coal).
 In the succeeding years, reflecting the progressive shift of DSM's activities from coal mining to chemicals derived from coal and, later, from natural gas, Stamicarbon's technology portfolio grew to include a number of other products, including urea and the urea derivative melamine, caprolactam, polyethylene, phenol, and EPDM rubber.

 Following the takeover of DSM's petrochemical activities in 2002 by the Saudi Arabian company SABIC, licensing activities for all but urea and LLDPE technology were also transferred to SABIC's licensing subsidiary, SABTEC.
 The melamine license was taken over by OCI Nitrogen.